b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ### Exercise 4 {#sec:assoc_pred_ex4}

-Regression just like other methods mentioned in this book got its [assumptions](https://en.wikipedia.org/wiki/Regression_analysis#Underlying_assumptions) that if possible should be verified.
-The R programming language got a [plot.lm](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/plot.lm) function to verify them graphically.
+Linear regression just like other methods mentioned in this book got its [assumptions](https://en.wikipedia.org/wiki/Regression_analysis#Underlying_assumptions) that if possible should be verified.
+The R programming language got [plot.lm](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/plot.lm) function to verify them graphically.
 The two most important plots (or at least the ones that I understand the best) are scatter-plot of residuals vs. fitted